mathigon/textbooks/content/sequences/content.md

 :::

-On one of the pages of his book, he also investigated the breeding patterns of rabbits, and that's why the Fibonacci numbers are named after him.
+On one of the pages of his book, he also investigated the breeding patterns of rabbits, and that’s why the Fibonacci numbers are named after him.

     figure
       x-media(src="images/liber-abaci.jpg" width=440 height=290 lightbox)
-      p.caption Pages from Fibonacci's _Liber Abaci_
+      p.caption Pages from Fibonacci’s _Liber Abaci_

 ---
 > id: spirals
-> goals:
+> goals: s11 s12 s21 s22

 Of course, the Fibonacci numbers are not _actually_ how rabbits populate in real life.
-Usually, rabbits have more than two offspring per month, and we haven't accounted for rabbits dying eventually.
+Usually, rabbits have more than two offspring per month, and we haven’t accounted for rabbits dying eventually.

 But it turns out that there are many other places where Fibonacci numbers _do_